digitaltrails/vdu_controls/README.md

 Named ``Preset`` configurations can be saved for later recall.
 For example, a user could create presets for night, day, photography, movies, and so forth.
 Presets may be automatically triggered according to solar elevation, and can be further constrained by local weather conditions (as reported by [https://wttr.in](https://wttr.in)).
-Presets can be set to transition immediately or gradually.
 Presets may also be activated by UNIX signals.

 From any application window, use `F1` to access help, and `F10` to access the context-menu.
 The context menu is also available via the right-mouse button in the main-window, the hamburger-menu item